-You may purchase tickets for all events in-person at the Museum box office or over the phone at (303) 651-8374.
-Online ticketing is also available for most events by following the link available with each listing (please note, online ticketing only currently works via computer and not mobile).
+You may purchase tickets for all events in-person at the Museum box office, over the phone at (303) 651-8374, or by using the links below.
 Children age 3 and under are free if they sit on a lap.

 View the seating chart for the Auditorium.

 Winter/Spring Auditorium Programming

 Art show 1:30 pm, Concert 2:30 pm; $10 general admission

 Friday Afternoon Concert Series is presented in partnership with Arts Longmont.
 Enjoy an art show before each concert and a reception afterwards.

 This concert celebrates both the music that made Cantabile the choir they are today and also new pieces that send them optimistically into the years ahead.
 These include favorites by contemporary choral composers Morten Lauridsen, Joan Szymko, and Rosephanye Powell, as well as beauties from the choral canon by Johannes Brahms, Maurice Duruflé, and Gerald Finzi.
 Buy tickets online

 February 15: Pliego & Buer—Cello & Piano, Brahms-Britten-Beethoven